LinShiqi047/PatchAutoAugment/README.md

 This project is run on GPU (NVIDIA 2TX 2080Ti).
 We conduct experiments under python 3.8, pytorch 1.6.0, cuda 10.1 and cudnn7.
 You can download [dockerfile](https://github.com/LinShiqi047/PatchAutoAugment/blob/main/Dockerfile).

 We use [Kornia](https://github.com/kornia/kornia), a differentiable computer vision library that can be used to accelerate augmentation operations on tensors.

-We are jointly exploring the more convenient invocation of PatchAutoAugment, and the library is coming soon.
+We are working with the official [Kornia](https://github.com/kornia/kornia)team to integrate PAA into Kornia package.
+The Kornia-build-in PAA is coming soon.

 ## Example
 First, import PAA module.